 There is no status field for a Condition Monitoring Point.
-As these records will always reference either a location or asset then this is a Site level object in Maximo.
+As these records will always reference either a location or asset then this is a A structural element of a Maximo database that is used for data separation.
+More level object in Maximo.

 I hope you enjoyed this podcast and I look forward to seeing you back on the next episode when we will spend time on Location and Asset Meters.

 The music is called Busy City from the talented group called TrackTribe, please check them out on TrackTribe.com, all one word.

 Until another time, goodbye.